symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 To use this voter you need to configure a custom service with the name of the content in the request and your model class to avoid calling getParent on objects that do not have that method.
-You need to tag the service as ``cmf_menu.voter`` and also as ``cmf_request_aware`` because it depends on the request.
+You need to tag the service as ``cmf_menu.voter``.
 The service looks the same as for complete custom voters (see below), except you do not need to write your own PHP code:

 .. configuration-block::